Endorsement & Reflective Supervision

 Susanne Walker Wilson, LCSW, ITFS, IMH-E®

-Susanne partners with parents, caregivers, early educators, administrators and policy makers to build a wide table, to center infant and young child mental health, to invite all adults toward reflective practice, and to invest in public health prevention by supporting the adults that raise young children.
+Susanne partners with parents, caregivers, early educators, administrators and policy makers to center infant and young child mental health, to invite all adults toward reflective practice, and to invest in public health prevention by supporting the adults that care for young children.
 In addition to being a therapist, and a trainer, fidelity coach, and consultant for Circle of Security International, Susanne continues to facilitate Circle of Security Parenting (COSP) groups in Buncombe County where she lives.
-She is a senior trainer in the Reconnect model and works through Circle Together to anchor and elevate attachment-informed parenting and early educator practices across North Carolina.
-Susanne was in the first Leadership Cohort to be Endorsed as an Infant Mental Health professional as an Infant Mental Health Mentor Clinical by NCIMHA.
-She offers reflective consultation and RSC training through NCIMHA ongoing.
-Partnering with families and other early childhood professionals (rather than over or around them) is Susanne’s joy; addressing unjust systemic inequities that too often burden families is her North Star.
+She is a senior trainer in the Reconnect for Resilience model and works through Circle Together to anchor and elevate attachment-informed parenting and early educator practices across North Carolina.
+Susanne was in the first Leadership Cohort to be Endorsed by NCIMHA.
+She offers reflective consultation to groups and individuals and RSC training through NCIMHA.
+Partnering with families and other early childhood professionals is Susanne’s joy; addressing unjust systemic inequities that too often burden families is her North Star.

 What Our Current Participants Are Saying